michaelacook/SimplePaginator/README.md

 </body>
 ```

-6. Add `?page=1` as a query string to the url for your page and any anchor tags that link to it.
+6. Add `page=1` as a query string to the url for your page and any anchor tags that link to it.
 Without
 this step, SimplePaginator can't do it's magic.
+E.g. `localhost:/example_page?page=1`

 Viola!
 You should be able to page through your dynamic data with a simple Bootstrap
 pagination nav.